seanox/pdf-service/development/README.md

 - __Based on the previous step__
 - Call `ant -f ./development/build.xml release`
   Ignore the changes, after that rollback can be used
-  Call `ant -f ./development/build.xml clean deploy`
+  Call `ant -f ./development/build.xml deploy`
   see also https://oss.sonatype.org/#nexus-search;quick~com.seanox
   see also https://mvnrepository.com/artifact/com.seanox/seanox-pdf-service